-Clinical trials for biosimilars must demonstrate that there are no clinically meaningful differences between the biosimilar and their biologic reference product in terms of safety, efficacy and immunogenicity (ability to produce an immune response).
-Biosimilars undergo Phase 1, which examines how the body processes the treatment and any side effects, and Phase 3 studies which examine safety, efficacy, and ability to induce an immune response.
+Clinical trials for biosimilars must demonstrate that there are no clinically meaningful differences between the biosimilar and their biologic reference product in terms of safety, efficacy, and immunogenicity (ability to produce an immune response).
+Biosimilars undergo Phase 1, which examines how the body processes the treatment and any side effects, and Phase 3 studies, which examines safety, efficacy, and ability to induce an immune response.

 What happens next?

-The biosimilar may move to requesting FDA approval if the biosimilar shows no clinically meaningful difference to the biologic reference product.
+The biosimilar may move to requesting FDA approval if the biosimilar shows no clinically meaningful difference from the biologic reference product.

 It is important to keep in mind that biosimilars do not go through a clinical trial for every condition for which it is seeking FDA approval.
 For example, if a biologic reference product is approved to treat three conditions, a biosimilar can use data from a single Phase 3 study to infer its safety and efficacy for all three conditions (rather than performing separate clinical trials for each condition).